Jayfeather233/OrbitTransCalc/README.md

 ![img8](./img/img8.png)

 The result with Mars transfer is much difference (around 30%) to the actual dV requires.
-I haven't figure out why.

-But the Neptune transfer result is correct.
+NOTE: I recently studied Restricted Three-Body Problem and I can tell you that my code is just a bad approximation solution.
+Please just use [cheating paper(dV-map)](https://www.reddit.com/r/KerbalSpaceProgram/comments/3plsvd/for_you_rss_users_a_very_helpful_dv_map_of_our/) with [Transfer Window Planner](https://github.com/Nazfib/TransferWindowPlanner) by alexmoon & TriggerAu & Nazfib.